mia-platform-marketplace/public-catalog/.github/PULL_REQUEST_TEMPLATE/catalog_content.md

 - [ ] Changes made to the Catalog are compliant with the [contributing guidelines](https://github.com/mia-platform-marketplace/public-catalog/blob/main/CONTRIBUTING.md#rules--conventions).
 - [ ] Pull request title and label(s) are compliant with the [contributing guidelines](https://github.com/mia-platform-marketplace/public-catalog/blob/main/CONTRIBUTING.md#common-operations).
+- [ ] You have regenerated the snapshots running `yarn test:snapshot` (you can spin up the needed MongoDB instance with `make test-up`, and stop it with `make test-down`)

 ### Addressed issue